-- A. DPS Audit and Certification web page contains a link at the bottom of the page to a listing of Agency construction change order certifications.
-The web page is located at https://procurement.sc.gov/agency/resources-and-forms/cert-limits. - B. To determine whether the Agency or OSE can authorize the work: - 1.
-The value of a change order item is the total cost required to complete an individual item of work.
+A. The DPS - Audit and Certification web page contains a link at the bottom of the page to a listing of Agency construction Change Order certifications.
+The web page is located at https://procurement.sc.gov/agency/resources-and-forms/cert-limits.

+- B. To determine whether the Agency or OSE can approve the work: - 1.
+The value of a Change Order item is the total cost required to complete an individual item of work.
 For example: installation of a drinking fountain may take mechanical, electrical, plumbing, carpentry, painting, and wall covering installation to complete the individual work item. - 2.
 The value of the individual item determines whether OSE authorization is required. - 3.
-The value determination applies to any change in work whether it deducts or adds to the contract amount.

-C. The Agency may not break down a change order into separate, related items of work to circumvent the requirement for authorization by OSE.
-For example, an Agency may not break a change order adding a parking lot to a contract down into separate items such as one for grading and one for paving.
+The value determination applies to any change in work whether it deducts or adds to the contract amount. - C. The Agency may not break down a Change Order into separate, related items of work to circumvent the requirement for approval by OSE.
+For example, an Agency may not break a Change Order adding a parking lot to a contract down into separate items such as one for grading and one for paving.